-Laboratory Coordinator: Dr. Katrina Binaku
+Laboratory Coordinator (111-001): Dr. Katrina Binaku

-Office Hours in person (@ my office): Tuesdays & Thursdays 4:25 - 5:00pm Office Hours in ZOOM: Wednesdays 9-9:45am and again at 11:30am-12pm
+Office Hours in person (my office FH-304): Tuesdays & Thursdays 4:25 - 5:00pm Virtual Office Hours (ZOOM): $\underline{\text{Wednesdays 9:00} - 9:30\text{am} \text{ and } 12:00 - 12:30\text{pm}}$

-Office Location: 104 Flanner Hall Office Phone: 773-508-8715 Email: kbinaku@luc.edu
+Office Phone: 773-508-8715 | Email: kbinaku@luc.edu

-A Teaching Assistant (TA) will be assisting the laboratory coordinator during this course and will also hold an office hour for assisting students.
-TA information is listed in Sakai.
+Teaching Assistants (TA) will be assisting the laboratory coordinator during this course and will also hold an office hour for assisting students.
+TA information is listed in Sakai $\rightarrow$ Syllabus.

-Course Meeting Times: This course is in-person laboratory.
+Course Meeting Times: This course is 100% in-person laboratory.
 There are no online substitutions for in-person laboratory work.
 Attendance is mandatory.
 There are no excused absences; do not plan work or vacations or other things during scheduled class times.
 There are limited to no opportunities to make up laboratory experiments if missed due to absences; that is because of the accelerated nature of this course.
-If absence is due to a claim of contracting COVID-19, the lab coordinator will ask to see proof of a positive test.
+If absence is due to a claim of contracting COVID-19 or any other illness, the lab coordinator will ask to see proof of a positive test and/or doctor's visit, or other documentation.
 IF any makeup time is offered for missing an experiment, it is done on the lab coordinator's terms and lab coordinator's schedule/availability.
 Summer courses are optional; registering for a summer course means students are aware of the high expectations.
 This course fits an entire semester of laboratory content in to 6-weeks.
 It is the student's responsibility to pay attention to all information regarding the course, including the course schedule which is at the end of this syllabus.
 As a student enrolled in the course, you agree to be 100% committed and follow and complete all course aspects including requirements, experiments, lab report & peer review, assignments, homework, quizzes/exams, abide by due dates, rules, etc. set forth in this syllabus and displayed in Sakai.
 This course requires your full commitment so make sure you can commit 3-4 hours per week to complete the course homework activities outside of the scheduled lab time.
 All times listed are Central Standard Time (CST); all due dates are in CST.